What is the JVC KW-41BT? Is it Compatible With My Vehicle?

 The unit can be connected with a separately-purchased Sirius XM satellite radio tuner to stream satellite radio.
 Satellite radio is great for areas where traditional radio show signals are not present.
 For this functionality, you’ll need to buy a subscription to Sirius XM as well as the tuner.
 External tuners can be purchased for as low as $40 and work right out of the box with this particular unit.

 With the purchase of an additional adapter, the JVC KW-V41BT will allow you to retain steering wheel controls, like volume adjustment, song seeking and channel skipping, if your car is already equipped with them.
 The adapter is called a PAC adapter and will vary vehicle to vehicle.

 The JVC KW-V41BT comes equipped with iDataLink Maestro connective technology, an industry standard, but vital, technology n car stereo manufacturing. iDataLink Maestro is a technology that allows for retention of certain stock vehicle features on your car stereo display and allows your car stereo to display engine performance statistics and important vehicle information on the touchscreen.

-Retailing for around $254.99, the KW-V41BT has high expectations to meet.
+Retailing for around Price not available, the KW-V41BT has high expectations to meet.
 This is a low price in the realm of double DIN stereo head units, but the KW-V41BT is arguably not feature-rich.
 While the price is very affordable and the unit is capable of carrying out most of the basic functions you’d expect, there are other similarly priced units that will have expanded capabilities like built-in navigation and modern smartphone integration technologies.